 The Group principally engages in the retail of fashion apparel of international brands ranging from established designer label brands, popular global brands to up-and-coming brands in Mainland China, Macau, Hong Kong and Taiwan (collectively, "Greater China").
 The Group adopts a multi-brand and multi-store business model.
-As at 31 December 2021, the Group operated 216 self-operated retail stores in Greater China, of which 190 retail stores are mono-brand stores operated under the brand name of the merchandise to cater for the brand's target customers and 26 retail stores are multi-brand stores that offer a broad assortment of the Group's selected fashion apparel and lifestyle merchandise from different international brands and the Group's own brands.
-As at 31 December 2021, the Group's brand portfolio had 124 brands, of which 121 brands were international brands owned by third-party brand owners or their master/authorised licensors and three were its own brands, namely, UM, UM•IXOX and IXOX.
+As at 31 December 2022, the Group operated 184 self-operated retail stores in Greater China, of which 163 retail stores are mono-brand stores operated under the brand name of the merchandise to cater for the brand's target customers and 21 retail stores are multi-brand stores that offer a broad assortment of the Group's selected fashion apparel and lifestyle merchandise from different international brands and the Group's own brands.
+As at 31 December 2022, the Group's brand portfolio had 126 brands, of which 123 brands were international brands owned by third-party brand owners or their master/authorised licensors.